liufengyun/hashdiff/README.md

 #### `:strict`

 The `:strict` option, which defaults to `true`, specifies whether numeric types are compared on type as well as value.
-By default, a Fixnum will never be equal to a Float (e.g. 4 != 4.0).
+By default, an Integer will never be equal to a Float (e.g. 4 != 4.0).
 Setting `:strict` to false makes the comparison looser (e.g. 4 == 4.0).

 #### `:numeric_tolerance`